Norfolk Steam Loco - restoring to service an iconic steam locomotive to run in Norfolk

 Photo courtesy of Mike Thompson

 She was built in 1944 at the Hunslet engine works in Leeds with the works number HE3193, and then became War Department number 75142.
 She was later numbered 140.
-In October of 1962 she returned to Hunslet where she was rebuilt to works number 3887.
+In October of 1962 she returned to Hunslet where she was rebuilt (as above) to works number 3887.
 She was then purchased by Phil Wainwright, later went to the Great Central Railway and then the Midland Railway Centre.

 From the late 1980s she was in use at a privately-owned preserved railway at Isfield before being purchased by the Lavender Line Preservation Society who sold her to us.